modisultan/Stroke_Classification/README.md

 ### Abstract:

-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, Early action can reduce brain damage and other complications.
-In this project our goal is to predict whether a patient is likely to get stroke based on the input (features).
+In this project our goal is to predict whether a patient is likely to get stroke or not.

 ### Data Description:

 The data will be used in this project is provided by <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset">Kaggle</a>.
 Each row in the data provides relavant information about the patient, it contains of 5110 rows and 12 columns.

+#### columns contain:

 1) id: unique identifier
 2) gender: "Male", "Female" or "Other"